NAEP Doctoral Student Internship Program

 • Exploration of whether items can be reconstructed from the process data

-The policy-relevant research team uses NAEP data to provide valuable insights and evidence that can inform education policies at district, state, and national levels.
-We explore diverse topics through research questions informed by education, sociology, economics, school finance, psychology, public health, and any other related disciplines that have the potential to affect policy and practice in K–12 education.
+The policy-relevant research team leverages NAEP data to generate valuable insights and evidence that can inform education policies at district, state, and national levels.
+We explore diverse topics through research questions grounded in education, sociology, economics, school finance, psychology, public health, and any other related disciplines that have the potential to shape and guide policy discussions and practices in K–12 education.

 Selected policy-relevant research projects from prior interns include: